fusioncharts/dev_centre_docs/chart-guide/chart-configurations/size-and-type.md

 ## Dynamically Change Chart Type

 You can convert a column chart to a line chart at the click of a button, to compare trends in the data.
-The standard approach for this would be to create an instance of line chart, pass it the same JSON data, and then render it.
+The standard approach for this would be to create an instance of a line chart, pass it the same JSON data, and then render it.

 However, with FusionCharts Suite XT, you can change chart types quickly, with the `chartType()` method.
 The only constraint is that the new chart type must also consume the same type of data (such as single-series).
 This API is useful when you want users to be able to select the right view for their data, without you having to rebuild the entire chart.